Overview

 Achievements

-Applied Chemistry actively participates in a number of DST sponsored development programmes like: AMI, FEI, Energy Storage, etc., and also perform contract research for international organizations such as the National Nuclear Security Administration of the USA.
-The plasma group also developed the first of a kind in SA Plasma Waste to Energy system able to convert wood chip waste into electricity.
+Applied Chemistry actively participates in a number of DSI sponsored development programmes like: AMI, Energy Storage, etc., and also participate in coordinated research projects of the IAEA on nuclear waste treatment.
+The Plasma Group have also developed the first of a kind in SA Plasma Waste to Energy system able to convert wood chip waste into electricity.
+Several fluorochemical processes have been successfully commercialised at Necsa’s Pelchem subsidiary.